 In 2019, we leveraged our established owned brand platform and capabilities to launch Reddy, a fashion-driven supplies brand, to complement WholeHearted, our premium food brand.
 We have grown our owned brand sales at a CAGR of 14% between Fiscal 2017 and Fiscal 2019, and during Fiscal 2019, our owned brands generated sales of \$1.1 billion, or approximately 27% of total product sales, up from 17% of sales in Fiscal 2015.
-This growth trend continued during the thirteen weeks ended October 31, 2020 with a 15% increase in owned brand sales as compared to that same period ended November 2, 2019.
 The combination of our differentiated food and supplies strategy, including owned and exclusive brands, has enabled us to offer a premium product offering, with more than 50% of our offering not available via online or mass competitors.